 The Iowa State University research team similarly acknowledged that runners typically engage in other healthy behaviors that produce a longer life span, such as maintaining a normal body weight, not smoking, and consuming light-to-moderate amounts of alcohol.

-Collectively, those choices contribute to cardiovascular health and better muscle tone, which helps runners remain active and participate in the things that they enjoy.
+Collectively, those choices contribute to cardiovascular health and better muscle tone, which helps runners remain active, stay social, and participate in the things that they enjoy.

 “Many senior citizens have a very difficult time in their last years because they never exercised,” Karp said.
 “Even if it does not add years to your life, running can certainly add life to your years.”